 Chimerix (Chimerix, we, our, us or the Company) is a biopharmaceutical company whose mission it is to develop medicines that meaningfully improve and extend the lives of patients facing deadly diseases.
 The Company is focused on developing impridones as a potential new class of selective cancer therapies.
 The most advanced impridone is dordaviprone (ONC201) which is in clinical-stage development for H3 K27M-mutant glioma as its lead indication.
-In addition, impridone ONC206 is currently in dose escalating clinical trials.
+In addition, a second-generation impridone (ONC206) is currently in dose escalating clinical trials.